rxdu/mujoco_sim_ros2/README.md

 You can use this package together with the [mujoco_ros2_control](https://github.com/rxdu/mujoco_ros2_control) package to get a similar setup as the [ros2_control](https://github.com/ros-controls/gz_ros2_control) package for Gazebo.

+The following environment and software versions are supported and regularly tested:

+* Ubuntu 24.04
+* ROS2 Jazzy
+* Mujoco 3.2.7

 ## Build the packages